StudentVue/SynergyServer/README.md

 ## Running an Instance

-If you want to be able to interface with your instance from any of our provided client libraries or from the StudentVue App, you'll need to acquire a SSL certificate for your server.
+You'll need a SSL certificate for your server and port forwarding for ports 80 and 443.

 After you've done so, you can run your instance like so:

-`CERT="<PATH TO CERTIFICATE>" KEY="<PATH TO PRIVATE KEY>" ORIGIN="<FRONT FACING URL>" PORT=<PORT TO BIND TO> yarn start`
+`CERT="<PATH TO CERTIFICATE>" KEY="<PATH TO PRIVATE KEY>" ORIGIN="<FRONT FACING URL>" yarn start`

-For me, this command looks like `CERT="/etc/letsencrypt/live/studentvue1.kaijchang.com/fullchain.pem" KEY="/etc/letsencrypt/live/studentvue1.kaijchang.com/privkey.pem" ORIGIN="https://studentvue1.kaijchang.com" PORT=443 yarn start`
+For me, this command looks like `CERT="/etc/letsencrypt/live/studentvue1.kaijchang.com/fullchain.pem" KEY="/etc/letsencrypt/live/studentvue1.kaijchang.com/privkey.pem" ORIGIN="https://studentvue1.kaijchang.com" yarn start`

 After that, you should be able to interface to this server similarly to any official server for StudentVue.